Eraya13/Console_Game/README.md

 ![Example Image](Console_Game_banner.png)

-# Console Game Demo
+## Brief Description of the Game
 A brief description of what this project does and who it's for

-## Brief Description of the Game
 ## Badges

 Add badges from somewhere like: [shields.io](https://shields.io/)